ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-16-propagating-cloud-based-application-development.md

 With on-demand self-service, consumers are able to access processing time and storage without access to a human.
 The broad network access ensures applications are accessible by phone, tablet, laptop or desktop computers.

 Resource pooling is often referenced as multi-tenancy.
-A service provider may host several companies’data, with geographical location posing little concern.
+A service provider may host several companies'data, with geographical location posing little concern.
 The rapid elasticity facilities peaks in processing and storage requirements without costly investment in infrastructure and associated maintenance costs.
 Service providers recoup their investment by metering usages and charging the consumers.

 As with other development environments, there are also challenges.
 Some of these challenges include data location, integrity and ownership; security; regulatory compliance and disaster recovery.